 There is nothing more fulfilling than feeling inspired.
-When you are inspired you have the innate motivation to make art, fuel change, and develop or engage in something that you love.
-When you are feeling depressed or down and find yourself unable to do anything, the best way to get out of your downward slide is to be inspired.
+When you are inspired, you have the innate motivation to make art, fuel change, and develop or engage in something you love.
+When you feel depressed or down and find yourself unable to do anything, the best way to get out of your downward slide is to be inspired.
 Inspiration pieces can be a great source of energy!

-People can get inspired from pictures of flowers, or items in their home, but the ability to feel something and then take action or make art based on that feeling is a powerful self-fulfilling act of love.
+People can get inspired by pictures of flowers or items in their home, but the ability to feel something and then take action or make art based on that feeling is a powerful self-fulfilling act of love.

-I am consistently on the hunt for moments, items, people, or things that force me to pause and think about how I am feeling, and why.
+I am consistently on the hunt for moments, items, people, or things that force me to pause and think about how I feel and why.

-For example, in a recent trip to Jerusalem, I came across a local shop where I found a mirror that had a frame of hand-painted tiles.
-If you have read my piece on “Inspired by Morocco” you will know exactly what mirror I am talking about– It has been an Inspiration Piece that keeps on giving!
+For example, on a recent trip to Jerusalem, I came across a local shop where I found a mirror with a frame of hand-painted tiles.
+If you have read my piece on “Inspired by Morocco,” you will know exactly what mirror I am talking about– It has been an Inspiration Piece that keeps on giving!

-Taking something you love and are inspired by is a great way to spark creativity, and to begin a design project!
+Taking something you love and are inspired by is a great way to spark creativity and begin a design project!

 “People can get inspired from pictures of flowers, or items in their home, but the ability to feel something and then take action or make art based on that feeling is a powerful self-fulfilling act of self-love.”

 Here is a picture of the mirror that I am obsessed with alongside some additional wall art!

 Use Negative Space to your Advantage